An example of photo restoration

 - Adding a texture to the jacket which was a tweed.

 - Colouring as per this photograph colouring tutorial

 1. The tones were normalized with an “apply image” and some selective burning in using the dodge and burn tools and applied using a Wacom Pen and Tablet

-2. The texture and grain was so random and lumpy i had to go through the image and selectively “spot out” the biggest and most distracting clumps to make it more uniform.
-The normalizing of the tones also revealed damage that was restore.
+2. The texture and grain were so random and lumpy I had to go through the image and selectively “spot out” the biggest and most distracting clumps to make it more uniform.
+The normalizing of the tones also revealed damage that was restored.

 3. Texturing the jacket.
 This texture was simply borrowed.
 I found a photo of some tweed and used the texture to map onto the jacket shape.
 Dodging and burning added shape.